Create a WooCommerce Quick Order Form Using the Product Table Plugin

 quick-view column to your list of product table columns.

 This will add quick view buttons to the table (which you can rename to anything you like on the Quick View plugin settings page).
-Customers can click these buttons to view extra product information, image gallery and/or purchase options in a lightbox popup.
+Customers can click these buttons to view extra product information, product image gallery and/or purchase options in a lightbox popup.

 After adding the product to the cart, the lightbox closes and the customer remains at the same point on the quick order form, where they can continue adding more and more products to their cart.